Sandown Raceway: Upgrades

 Sandown was repaved and received many new safety features in 2013 in accordance with new FIA rules.
 More tyre barriers were added, and new catch fencing was also added during big events like Historic Sandown and the Wilson Security 500.
 The main grandstand was also upgraded to feature a new bar and food complex.
 Along with the grandstand, the pits were also upgraded.
-Following a spate of major accidents at the end of the back straight between 2010 and 2017, the run-off area was also extended in early 2019.
+Following a spate of major accidents at the end of the back straight (particularly at turn 6) between 2010 and 2017, the run-off area was also extended in early 2019.